Crypto137/MHServerEmu/docs/Glossary.md

 - **Curve** - a collection of numeric values.

+- **Date Time** - a number of milliseconds or microseconds elapsed since `Jan 01 1970 00:00:00 GMT+0000`.
+Also referred to as calendar time.

 - **District** - a static arrangement of cells.

 - **Dynamic Random Area Generator (DRAG)** - a system that handles procedural generation of the game world.